 In 1931, the town built a facility to house the Fire Department and City Hall.
 This structure located at 128 W. Lincoln Street, still serves in that capacity.
 The City’s first fire truck pumper was purchased in 1934, serving the community for twenty years.
 Since that time, the Fire Department’s fleet has grown to include a tanker, pumpers, and rescue vehicles.
 The Department now responds to fire calls and emergency medical calls in the City of Walcott and surrounding Fire District #6.
 The Fire Department members are a dedicated group of individuals that provide a high caliber of service through their experience and continuing education and training.

 Interested in joining our department?
-Complete the application and drop it off at City Hall or to Chief Geigle.
+Complete the application and drop it off at City Hall.
 Membership Application